danigb/audio-contour/README.md

 - https://www.npmjs.com/package/adsr-envelope
 - https://github.com/itsjoesullivan/envelope-generator

-Why choose this:
+Why choose this over the others:

 - Unlike others, it implements a 5 stage envelope (and can be reduced to 4, 3 or 2 stages)
 - It supports `onended` event
 - Can specify gate duration (for sequencer style)
-- It's small
+- It's small (2.5Kb minified)

 Why don't choose this:

 - It's very young project, still in development and not battle tested.
+- Other libraries are great too!

 ## Installation